hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quiz02.md

   What is the result of this Python script of the Cisco DNA Center API?

-  A. adds authentication to a switch
+  A. adds authentication to a switch<br>
-  B. adds a switch to Cisco DNA Center
+  B. adds a switch to Cisco DNA Center<br>
-  C. receives information about a switch
+  C. receives information about a switch<br>

   Answer: